Online Reviews: What Marketers Must Know About Customer Reviews

 Be it a Google My Business review or Amazon customer reviews, it has the power to influence the buying decision of a prospective internet-savvy customer.
 This makes online reviews an integral part of future branding strategies.

-Why Consumers Trust Online Reviews for Business
+Why Consumers Trust Online Reviews?

 As we discussed earlier, the youth are keen to know the experience of their peers before purchasing a product or choosing a service.
 This has put the impetus on providing the best information about companies and services through the platforms frequented by the target audience.